 9. Painting with Light

-The benefits of shooting in RAW really comes with post production techniques.
+The benefits of shooting in RAW really come with post-production techniques.
 You can think of RAW images like negatives.
-They give you more flexibility in adjusting the image quality during the post production processing.
-That will be important for your star photographs, since post production processing will be a must.
+They give you more flexibility in adjusting the image quality during post-processing.
+That will be important for your star photographs since post-production processing will be a must.